-6.4.2 - Assigning Lables to Sensor Inputs
+6.4.2 - Assigning Labels to Sensor Inputs

-To assign names to sensor inputs you must first click on the ‘Input Labels’ link found on the main Node Maintenance page.
+To assign names to sensor inputs you must first click on the Input Labels link found on the main Node Maintenance page.
 From here you can assign the name(s) by typing into the corresponding boxes.
-You must hit save before leaving the page or the changes will not take effect.

 6.4.3 - Sending Node Commands